midyear66/SmartApp-HVAC-circulate/README.md

 SmartApp-HVAC-circulate
 =======================

-Activate circulate every X minutes if HVAC has not run
+Activate the HVAC fan every X minutes if HVAC has not run for Y minutes.

+This will provide a circulator function to your smartthings thermostat.